lissura/LandUse-Classification-Satelite/README.md

-# Phase 2 - Milestones 1
+# Land Use Classification Satelite Imagery

 _.
 With background from GIS world, I have concern in interpreting land use classification through Satelite Imagery.
 This project is created to classify land use from Satelite Imagery ._